×

 If you’re a follower of Chinese-language and culture blogs, then this isn’t the first time you’ve heard this.
 If you’re unsure what “losing face” means, it’s something you’ll want to understand pretty quickly.

-Because there’s such a focus on defining oneself by the larger group rather than as an individual (which is often the case in Western cultures), to do something that causes shame or embarrassment in front of the “group” as a whole is looked down on.
+Because there’s such a focus on defining oneself by the larger group rather than as an individual (which is often the case in Western cultures), doing something that causes shame or embarrassment in front of the “group” as a whole is looked down on.

 To “take” face from someone or cause them to “lose” face, you would reveal their lack of talent (such as their English skills), put them on the spot for something silly, immediately turn down their invitation or openly criticize them.